aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

 }
 ```

-## Design Principles of the TEN Framework Schema System
+## Design Principles of the APTIMA Framework Schema System

 1. **Object Principle**
-   Every field’s schema in the TEN framework must be defined as an object.
+   Every field’s schema in the APTIMA framework must be defined as an object.
 This ensures a structured and consistent format across all schema definitions.

    ```json
    {